SantoriniDave.com

 Palm Springs is primarily the domain of expensive boutique hotels and luxury resorts, but accommodation can be surprisingly affordable in the summer (May to September) – if you can stand the heat.
 Alternatively, there are low-priced motel chains strung out along I-10 and Hwy-111, but these are often poor quality.
 The best hotels are not focused in one neighborhood, and it’s easy to find great accommodations ranging from budget to luxury throughout the Desert.

-Adults-only hotel with pool in Palm Springs.
+New hotel in downtown Palm Springs.

 Palm Springs hotel with patio.